aeternity/protocol/drafts/AENS.md

 like.
 If we imagine two actors both being interested in the same name, what would a »fair« solution be to resolve this?

 Fees are the main mechanism to discourage spam and squatting.

-***Options:***

-1. one time fee, which can be claimed by miner
-2. one time fee which gets burned
-3. deposit which can be reclaimed after the name is released
-4. no additional fee other than the standard transaction fee

-For the actual amount of fees to be paid we have a couple of options:

-***Options:***

-1. based on length (e.g. have buckets of different price categories)
+This initial version will burn the governance fee, in order to enable us to change this behaviour in the future.
+If we start out by giving this fee to miners, they will be very hesitant to accept any changes, which will impact their income negatively.
+Thus starting out with burning could allow us an easier path for future update to the fee structures.

-2. every name pays the same amount of fees (or none)
+Every entry in the `.aet` namespace pays the same amount of fees.

 Each entry has a fixed expiration date on claim after which the entry should transition into the `revoked` state.
 Once it reaches this state, the name will be released, i.e. transition into the `unclaimed` state, after which it could be claimed again.

 To prevent the entry from expiring a user can, at any point before reaching